proother/sing-box-lib/README.md

 ## Important Notes

+- **iOS Versions**: Two iOS versions are provided - a patched version (recommended) that fixes file descriptor leaks, and an official unmodified version
-- **Pure Upstream Build**: These libraries are built directly from official Sing-Box source code without any modifications
+- **Pure Upstream Build**: The official versions are built directly from Sing-Box source code without modifications
 - **Version Matching**: Library versions correspond exactly to Sing-Box release tags
 - **Platform Support**: Built on the latest available GitHub Actions runners for maximum compatibility
 - **No Warranty**: These are community-maintained builds; use at your own discretion